gregorbj/Archive-VisionEval/api/model_system_design.md

 - LastChanged: The date and time of the last change to the model state
 - Deflators: A data frame of deflator values by year
 - Units: A data frame of default units for complex data types
+- RequireVEPackages: A list of all the VisionEval packages that must be installed in order for the model to run
 - LogFile: The file name of the log file
 - Datastore: A data frame containing an inventory of the contents of the datastore
 - Geo_df: A data frame containing the geographic definitions for the model
 - BzoneSpecified: A logical value identifying whether Bzones are specified for the model
 - CzoneSpecified: A logical value identifying whether Czones are specified for the model
 - ModuleCalls_df: A data frame identifying the sequence of 'runModule' function calls and arguments
+- ModulesByPackage_df: A data frame identifying the modules located in each of the VisionEval packages required to run the model
+- DatasetsByPackage_df: A data frame identifying the datasets located in each of the VisionEval packages required to run the model

 The Datastore component is updated every time the data is written to the datastore.
 This enables framework functions to 'know' the contents of the datastore without having to access the datastore.
 The Datastore component keeps track of all groups and datasets in the datastore and their attributes such as the length of tables and the specifications of datasets.